Mohammed-Abed-Alkareem/Mohammed-Abed-Alkareem/README.md

+Got it!
+Here's the updated version of your README with the correct title:

+---

 # Hi, I'm Mohammed Abed Alkareem 👋

-> **Computer Engineering Student | AI Enthusiast | Backend DevOps Intern**
+> **Computer Engineering Student | AI Enthusiast | Backend Intern**

-I'm on a journey to blend cutting-edge AI with sleek web applications.
-As I complete my final semester on the AI track, I'm also gaining hands-on experience as a Backend DevOps Intern—exploring cloud infrastructures, CI/CD pipelines, and automation.
+I'm a final semester Computer Engineering student specializing in AI, passionate about creating intelligent systems and seamless web applications.
+As a Backend Intern, I'm gaining hands-on experience with server management, database design, and building scalable systems.

 ---

 ## 🚀 About Me

-- 🔭 **Current Focus:** Building intelligent systems by embedding AI models into interactive web apps.
+- 🔭 **Current Focus:** Integrating AI models into interactive web apps.
-- 🌱 **Learning:** Constantly expanding my skills in AI, machine learning, and cloud technologies.
+- 🌱 **Learning:** Expanding my knowledge in AI, machine learning, and cloud technologies.
-- 💼 **Internship:** Diving into real-world challenges as a Backend DevOps Intern.
+- 💼 **Internship:** Backend Intern with a focus on server management and automation.
-- 🎓 **Academic Journey:** Final semester student, passionate about transforming theoretical concepts into practical solutions.
+- 🎓 **Academic Journey:** Final semester, turning theoretical concepts into practical solutions.

 ---

 ## 🛠 Skills & Technologies

 | Category                  | Technologies |
 |---------------------------|-------------|